hexinfra/gorox/README.md

 By default, Gorox uses these dirs:

-  * apps/ - Place your Web applications, possibly written in Go,
+  * apps/ - Place your Web applications,
   * cmds/ - Place your auxiliary commands,
   * conf/ - Place configs for Gorox and your commands,
   * data/ - Place static shared files of your project,